mschwarzmueller/book-react-key-concepts-e2/exercises/questions-answers.md

 Refs can be created via `useRef()` and be used to gain direct access to DOM elements.
 This can be helpful if you, for example, want to extract (i.e., read) the value entered by a user into an `<input>` element.
 Compared to using state (via `useState()`), refs require a bit less code and hence can lead to leaner components.

-2. What is a uncontrolled component?
+2. What is an uncontrolled component?

 A component where React is not in direct control of the DOM state.
 Instead, a ref might be used to read (or even change) a DOM element.